jeff-adkisson/swe-3643-fall-2024/homework/homework-3.md

 # Homework 3

-Your semester project includes a web server application that performs statistical calculations.
-In addition to writing unit tests to cover 100% of the statistical library, you will write end-to-end tests that validate the operation of your web user interface using a popular web app testing tool called Playwright.
+Your semester project includes writing a web server application that performs statistical calculations.
+In addition to writing unit tests to cover 100% of the statistical library that powers your application, you will write end-to-end tests that validate the operation of your web user interface using a popular web app testing tool called [Playwright](https://playwright.dev).
 To prepare for your project, you need to get to know Playwright.

+Playwright is cross-platform and works with multiple languages.
+Whether you are writing Java on Linux or Python on Windows, Playwright will work in your project.

 The goals of this third exercise include: